nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

 Could ask anybody that's leaving to try and keep it quiet boss Q&A is going on.

-**1. Question:** So one of the biggest security leaks for the OpenSSL for instance
-    is actually their documentation and all the stuff, people generally say like: I'd rather be coding?
+1. **Question**: So one of the biggest security leaks for the OpenSSL for instance is actually their documentation and all the stuff, people generally say like: I'd rather be coding?